Re-polling In Six Polling Stations For NA-43 On Monday - UrduPoint

 Re-polling In Six Polling Stations For NA-43 On Monday

-The Election Commission of Pakistan (ECP) has directed to conduct re-polling in six polling stations of NA-43, Tank-cum-Dera Ismael Khan, on February 19, (Monday).

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Feb, 2024) The Election Commission of Pakistan (ECP) has directed to conduct re-polling in six polling stations of NA-43, Tank-cum-Dera Ismael Khan, on February 19, (Monday).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Feb, 2024) Re-polling in six polling stations of NA-43, Tank-cum-Dera Ismael Khan, will be held on Monday, with all arrangements in place.

 The ECP has instructed the Chief Secretary, Inspector General of Police, and other law enforcement agencies of Khyber Pakhtunkhwa to coordinate and ensure a conducive environment for the public in this matter.